Skip to content

 PPI is the only university-affiliated inpatient psychiatric unit in central Pennsylvania, which provides residents with valuable experience in managing complex cases and dealing with patients from various backgrounds.
 This is a structured rotation designed to develop residents’ skills in comprehensive multidimensional psychiatric care, including pharmacotherapy, a variety of supportive therapies and acute psychiatric interventions.
 Residents also participate in family therapy sessions in order to assist patients and their families.
 Exposure to the forensic side of psychiatry is provided through participation in commitment hearings that take place on site at PPI.

 As a supplement to the PPI inpatient rotation, first-year residents also serve a two-month rotation at the VA Lebanon adult inpatient facility, where they have the opportunity to follow patients from initial arrival in the emergency department through admission/discharge.
+Second-year residents may spend up to two months at the inpatient psychiatry unit at Penn State Health Holy Spirit Hospital in Camp Hill, Pa.

 Child Inpatient Psychiatry Expand answer